eamigo86/graphene-django-extras/README.md

 This package add some extra functionalities to graphene-django to facilitate the graphql use without Relay:
   1. Allow pagination and filtering on Queries.
   2. Allow to define DjangoRestFramework serializers based Mutations.
-  3. Add support to Subscription's requests and its integration with websockets using Channels package.
+  3. Add support to Subscription's requests and its integration with websockets using Channels package. :muscle:

 ## Installation